Keep scrolling to see some of my favorite aviation books every pilot will enjoy.

 Whether you’re a brand new pilot or have thousands of hours in your logbook, there’s always more to learn.

-These pilot books range from instructional to biographical so there’s something for everyone.
 Just pick up one or two and slip them in your

-1. Stick & Rudder: An Explanation of the Art of Flying by Wolfgang Langewiesche.
+7. Stick & Rudder: An Explanation of the Art of Flying by Wolfgang Langewiesche.

 The famous pilot who made his first solo flight in Chicago in 1934 shares the discrepancy in the aviation world that he discovered early on in his flying career: words and realities disagree.